 \section{Abstract}

-Human presence detection in indoor environments using millimeter-wave frequency-modulated continuous-wave (FMCW) radar is challenging due to the presence of moving and stationary clutters in indoor places.
-This work proposes ``HOOD" as a real-time robust human presence and out-of-distribution (OOD) detection method by exploiting 60 GHz short-range FMCW radar.
-We approach the presence detection application as an OOD detection problem and solve the two problems simultaneously using a single pipeline.
+Detecting human presence indoors with millimeter-wave frequency-modulated continuous-wave (FMCW) radar faces challenges from both moving and stationary clutter.
+This work proposes a robust and real-time capable human presence and out-of-distribution (OOD) detection method using 60 GHz short-range FMCW radar.
+HOOD solves the human presence and OOD detection problems simultaneously in a single pipeline.
 Our solution relies on a reconstruction-based architecture and works with radar macro and micro range-Doppler images (RDIs).
-HOOD aims to accurately detect the ``\textit{presence}" of humans in the presence or absence of moving and stationary disturbers.
-Since it is also an OOD detector, it aims to detect moving or stationary clutters as OOD in humans' absence and predicts the current scene's output as ``\textit{no presence}."
-HOOD is an activity-free approach that performs well in different human scenarios.
-On our dataset collected with a 60 GHz short-range FMCW Radar, we achieve an average AUROC of 94.36\%.
+HOOD aims to accurately detect the presence of humans in the presence or absence of moving and stationary disturbers.
+Since HOOD is also an OOD detector, it aims to detect moving or stationary clutters as OOD in humans' absence and predicts the current scene's output as ``\textit{no presence}."
+HOOD performs well in diverse scenarios, demonstrating its effectiveness across different human activities and situations.
+On our dataset collected with a 60 GHz short-range FMCW radar, we achieve an average AUROC of 94.36\%.
 Additionally, our extensive evaluations and experiments demonstrate that HOOD outperforms state-of-the-art (SOTA) OOD detection methods in terms of common OOD detection metrics.
-Our real-time experiments are available at: \url{https://muskahya.github.io/HOOD}.
+Importantly, HOOD also perfectly fits on Raspberry Pi 3B+ with an ARM Cortex-A53 CPU, which showcases its versatility across different hardware environments.
+Videos of our human presence detection experiments are available at: \url{https://muskahya.github.io/HOOD}.